johausmann/JDE/README.md

 - **Dotfiles Management**: GNU stow for easy and transparent configuration management
 - **Compositor**: picom for transparency and visual effects
 - **Terminal**: alacritty as the default terminal emulator
-- **Application Launcher**: rofi for fast application launching
+- **Application Launcher**: rofi for fast application launching and menus
+- **Notification daemon**: dunst
+- **Color theme**: Nord color

 ---

 ## 📋 Requirements

-- A minimal Arch Linux installation
+- A minimal Arch Linux installation e.g with EndavourOS or archinstall
 - Internet connection for package installation
 - Basic familiarity with terminal usage